sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Recommended
 ```

+### Artefact Management Application

-**Artefact Management Application:** This {term}`application component <application component>` is a service that manages and organises third-party software artefacts such as packaged code libraries or containers.
+This {term}`application component <application component>` is a service that manages and organises third-party software artefacts such as packaged code libraries or containers.

 ```{list-table}
 :header-rows: 1